CUB-CORR/reprodICU/README.md

 ## [DOCUMENTATION](http://wiki.reprodicu.org/)

 ## INTRODUCTION
-**reprodICU** is a freely accessible critical care dataset harmonizing data relating to more than 470k admissions to multiple healthcare centers across the US and Europe.
-The dataset was developed at the **Institute of Medical Informatics** (IMI) at **Charité - Universitätsmedizin Berlin**.
+**reprodICU** is a freely accessible pipeline, streamlining the creation of a harmonized critical care dataset, including data from up to 470k ICU admissions from multiple healthcare centers across the US and Europe.
+In this pipeline, **reprodICU** harmonizes data from the following publicly available ICU datasets, which were previously published by others: *AmsterdamUMCdb, eICU-CRD, HiRID, MIMIC-III, MIMIC-IV, NWICU, SICb.*

+As part of the **Charité Outcomes Research Repository (CORR)**, the pipeline was developed by the **Institute of Medical Informatics** (IMI) at **Charité - Universitätsmedizin Berlin**.

-The dataset contains de-identified demographic information and a total of 136 routinely collected physiological variables, diagnostic test results and treatment parameters from almost 350k patients during the period from 2001 to 2022.
+The dataset created by running the pipeline contains de-identified demographic information and a total of 136 routinely collected physiological variables, diagnostic test results and treatment parameters from almost 350k patients during the period from 2001 to 2022.

 ## INCLUDED DATASETS